My Sugar Free Kitchen

 • ⅓ cup Coconut Cream

-• 4 tablespoons coconut butter
+• 4 tablespoons Coconut butter

 • ¼ cup plus 2 teaspoons Coconut Oil

-• 1 ½ tablespoons Granualted Stevia
+• 1 ½ tablespoons Monkfruit sweetener (powdered white)

 • Pinch Salt